Wise vs international bank transfer 🇬🇧: Which one is cheaper? [2026 Comparison]

 To send an international money transfer you'll need to create an account, get verified and then fund your payment.
 Here's how Wise vs banks stack up when it comes to ease of use:

-Wise: set up an account online or in the Wise app and upload your documents for verification.
-Wise transfer times can be instant, with most payments arriving within 24 hours.
-Transfer limits do apply but it’s possible to make several payments if your preferred transfer value exceeds the currency limit.
-Get instant customer support in the Wise app - or get in touch by phone or email if you’d prefer.
+⚡ Wise: Set up an account online or in the Wise app and upload your documents for verification.
+Wise transfer times can be instant, with 80%+ of payments arriving within an hour.
+Transfer limits do apply but it's possible to make several payments if your preferred transfer value exceeds the currency limit.
+Get customer support quickly in the Wise app - or get in touch by phone or email if you'd prefer.

-Banks: some providers allow you to set up an account online and upload your documents for verification - others require you to visit a branch.
-Bank transfer times tend to be around 3+ working days.
+🏦 Banks: Some providers allow you to set up an account online and upload your documents for verification - others require you to visit a branch.
+Bank transfer times vary widely - major currencies like EUR and USD can often be received on the same day they're sent, while other currencies may take a day or two to arrive.
 Transfer limits vary by account type and provider.
 You can often get customer support online, by phone and in branch.

 With Wise the process of transferring money abroad can be easier and faster than with banks.
 The process from registration to transferring money can be done in the same day.